kanisterio/kanister/docs/functions.rst

 and restores data to the specified path.

 .. note::
-   It is extremely important that, the PVCs are not be currently in use by an active application container, as they are required to be mounted to the new Pod (ensure by using ``ScaleWorkload`` with replicas=0 first).
+   It is extremely important that, the PVCs are not currently in use by an active application container, as they are required to be mounted to the new Pod (ensure by using ``ScaleWorkload`` with replicas=0 first).
-   For advanced use cases, it is possible to have concurrent access but the PV needs to have ``RWX`` mode enabled and the volume needs to use a clustered file system that supports concurrent access.
+   For advanced use cases, it is possible to have concurrent access but the PV needs to have ``RWX`` access mode  and the volume needs to use a clustered file system that supports concurrent access.

 .. csv-table::